This TikTok Hack Stopped My Bronzer From Looking Orange In Seconds

 Advertisement

 When buying a bronzer, Asadi says that the number-one mistake she sees is people opting for products that are much too dark for their skin tone.
 "It's best to select a bronzer that is two (maximum three) shades deeper than your own skin tone," says Asadi.
 But she has a smart backstage beauty hack for everyone.
 "I actually like to use a darker shade of face powder as a bronzer," says Asadi, which she explains bronzes the skin subtly, without lending an unrealistic orange tone typical of lots of bronzing products.
-She rates shade Charlotte Tilbury's Airbrush Flawless Finish, £38, and often uses shades 3 and 4 on her clients.
+She rates Charlotte Tilbury's Airbrush Flawless Finish, $64.

-Lastly, if you'd rather stick to a dedicated bronzer, Asadi recommends looking for a shade which is neutral or cool in tone.
-Fenty Beauty has a great selection, and you might also like the Physicians Formula Murumuru Butter Bronzer, £14.99, if you have less to spend.
-Personally, though, nothing beats Jones Road's The Bronzer, £32, when it comes to a believable glow.
-My shade is Medium Tan, and dusting it onto my cheeks, forehead, nose and chin makes my light olive skin look alive.
+Lastly, if you'd rather stick to a dedicated bronzer, Asadi recommends looking for a shade that is neutral or cool in tone.
+Fenty Beauty has a great selection, and you might also like the Physicians Formula Murumuru Butter Bronzer, $15.04, if you have less to spend.